sanketjpatel/song-recommender/docs/Naive.md

 ## Limitations

 If the given preference set of the new user is large, it is likely that none of the existing preferences are a superset.
 Thereby, rendering no recommendations.
+This can be avoided using a [rank based approach](RankBased.md)